Shawn Kelly Rostron from Bank of Hawaii speaks about how to avoid over drafting your account.

 Overdraft Protection from Savings >

 This service can help prevent returned checks and overdrafts on your checking account.
 If you do not have sufficient funds in your checking account to cover a transaction, we will transfer funds automatically from your designated savings account to your checking account.
-There are no fees to sign up; however, enrollment is required.
-A transfer fee of $10 will apply when a transfer is made.
+There are no fees to sign up.
+However, transfer and other fees1 apply when a transfer is made.

 Bankoh CoverCheck >

 With e-Bankoh Online Banking, you can monitor the balances in your accounts and make transfers between your accounts.
 There is no charge for this service or for transfers between accounts.
-Use our interactive demo to see what you can do on e-Bankoh.
 If you are ready to enroll, click here.

 Check your available balance before making a purchase using our mobile banking app.
-Install the Bank of Hawaii app on your iPhone®2 or AndroidTM device, or visit m.boh.com on your mobile device.
+Install the Bank of Hawaii app on your iPhone® or iPad® or AndroidTM device, or visit m.boh.com on your mobile device.

 SmartMoney Seminars >